hkd987/type-compiler/docs/ide-integration.md

 - Shows common field names from your `specialFieldValidators` configuration
 - Indicates what kind of validation will be applied
 - Prioritizes these suggestions at the top of the completion list
+- **Smart Pattern-Based Suggestions**: Automatically suggests field names based on regex patterns in your configuration, complete with appropriate validation rules

+For example, if you have a pattern `^.*Email$` for email validation, the IDE will suggest field names like `userEmail`, `contactEmail`, and `primaryEmail` while you type.

+The IDE provides intelligent suggestions based on the validator type:
+- Email validators suggest fields like: `email`, `userEmail`, `contactEmail`, `primaryEmail`
+- URL validators suggest fields like: `url`, `website`, `profileUrl`, `homepageUrl`
+- UUID validators suggest fields like: `id`, `uuid`, `userId`, `recordId`
+- Date validators suggest fields like: `date`, `birthDate`, `createdAt`, `lastModified`

+Suggestions adapt intelligently to regex pattern types:
+- For patterns like `^prefix` (starting with), you'll get suggestions starting with that prefix
+- For patterns like `suffix$` (ending with), you'll get suggestions ending with that suffix
+- For patterns like `^prefix.*suffix$`, you'll get suggestions with both prefix and suffix
+- For patterns with alternatives `(pattern1|pattern2)`, you'll get suggestions for both variants

 ![Completion Example](images/completion-example.png)